MarkGotham/Hauptstimme/README.md

 ## Score design choices

+- Minimal deviations from MuseScore defaults
-- In the `.mss` style:
+- Systematic changes as defined in the `.mss` style sheet.
-  - Justify full page, max staff size to fill (but not overfill).
+  - Justify full page.
   - All present instrument showing at all time (none hidden).
-  - Import the `.mss` style file in-app or with the command line:
+  - Note: Import the `.mss` style file in-app or with the command line:
     - `mscore <before_file_name>.mscz --style <style-file-name>.mss -o <after_file_name>.mscz`.
 - Every part on a separate stave (e.g., Flute 1 separate from Flute 2) for clarity and interoperability.
   - This partly through the `orchestra_part_split` functionality.